TuGraph-family/tugraph-db/README.md

 An easy way to start is using docker to set up, which can be found in DockerHub, named `tugraph/tugraph-db-[os]:[tugraph version]`, for example, `tugraph/tugraph-db-centos7:3.3.0`.

-For more details, please refer [quick start doc](doc/zh-CN/1.guide/3.quick-start.md).
+For more details, please refer to [quick start doc](doc/zh-CN/1.guide/3.quick-start.md).

-## 2. Install
+## 2. Build from Source

-We suggest to compile TuGraph in UNIX system, docker environment is a good choice.
-If you want to setup a new environment, please refer [Dockerfile](ci/images).
+It's recommended to build TuGraph in linux system, and docker environment is a good choice.
+If you want to setup a new environment, please refer to [Dockerfile](ci/images).

-Here's steps to compile TuGraph:
+Here are steps to compile TuGraph:
 1. `deps/build_deps.sh` or `SKIP_WEB=1 deps/build_deps.sh` to skip building web interface
 2. `cmake .. -DOURSYSTEM=centos` or `cmake .. -DOURSYSTEM=ubuntu`
 3. If support shell lgraph_cypher, use `-DENABLE_PREDOWNLOAD_DEPENDS_PACKAGE=1`